 Either party can bring a personal injury claim against the other, so long as they were not 100% at fault.
 The amount of compensation they can be awarded is essentially reduced by their percentage of fault.

 Liability auto insurance is required for all drivers in the state.
 The minimum amount is $25,000 for personal injury and $50,000 if more than one person is injured.

 In many cases, these amounts can cover damages, but in others they do not.
 You are not bound to settlements in these amounts.

 The amount of compensation you receive as the victim of a car accident depends largely on the extent of your injuries.
 There are two types of compensation available.

 Non-economic damages are the compensation you receive for things that do not have an actual price tag but do impact your life.
-These can be things like pain and suffering, loss of enjoyment of life, permanent disfigurement, and wrongful death.
+These can be things like:

 How Can a Hattiesburg Car Accident Lawyer Help?

 Though it may seem clear as to who was at fault in the accident, insurance representatives will always try to reduce the fault of their customer.
 This can leave you with a lower settlement than you deserve.